 With blockchains, many of the current business processes in many sectors can be automated to save time, save money, and reduce risk.
 And several entirely new processes — maybe even whole new industries — can be invented.
 As the Tapscott book explains, the first generation of the Internet was great for sharing information: e-mail, documents, photos, web pages, songs, and videos.
 But there’s been a problem.
 It was hard for someone to prove who they were.
 Any transaction involving some value involved a middleman, such as a bank or a credit card business, to confirm the purchaser and the seller and to verify the transaction.
 That generated uncertainty, delay, and expense — and a key weakness point that hackers might strike.
-Blockchain development with Hyperledger projects opens the door to a second generation of the Internet that is suitable for the exchange of value, including valuable information.
+Business development with Hyperledger blockchain projects opens the door to a second generation of the Internet that is suitable for the exchange of value, including valuable information.

 And if traders do not know or trust each other, they will rely on technology to document the transaction in a tamper-proof manner.
 And automation eliminates the need for any middleman, which saves time and reduces costs.